Indigenous Child Welfare Class Action

 Stonechild v Canada, 2022 FC 914

 The Statement of Claim, initiating this proposed class action, was filed in the Federal Court on June 10, 2020.
-An Amended Statement of Claim was filed on January 14, 2021.
+An Amended Statement of Claim was filed on January 14, 2021 and a Further Amended Statement of Claim was filed on September 23, 2021.

-The proposed class action was certified as a class proceeding by the Federal Court of Canada on June 17, 2022.
+On June 17, 2022, this proposed class action was certified as a class proceeding by the Federal Court.

-Canada has filed an appeal from the Federal Court of Canada’s judgement certifying this class action.
-The appeal is currently in abeyance.
+Canada filed an appeal from the Federal Court’s judgement certifying this class action.

 Certification Order